aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/transformation-node-matrix/_index.md

 using Aspose.ThreeD.Utilities;
 ```

-Now that we've covered the basics, let's break down the transformation process into a step-by-step guide.
+Now let’s break down the transformation workflow step by step.

+## How to Apply Transformation Matrix to a Node

-## Step 1: Initialize Scene
+### Step 1: Initialize a New Scene

 ```csharp
 // ExStart:AddTransformationToNodeByTransformationMatrix